grid reference TM 272 491

 CAMRA Ipswich & East Suffolk branch.

 This prominent, historical multi-roomed pub dates from about 1540.
 Facilities include a bistro, the main bar, a narrow public bar and an enclosed conservatory.
 The patio garden is also very popular in good weather.
 The main bar includes a large fireplace, high beamed ceiling and hosts live music every weekend.
 The food is an eclectic mix of styles to suit most tastes.
-Outside is the listed "steelyard" - which is an impressive large artefact from the past and hence the pub's name.
+Outside is the listed "steelyard" - which is an impressive 15th century weighbridge that gives the pub its name.
+The only other pub with a steelyard like this is the Fountain at Soham in Cambridgeshire.

 There's a toilet for disabled customers.